VOLTTRON/volttron/docs/source/core_services/drivers/BACnet-Auto-Configuration.rst

 This will query the device with the matching device ID for configuration information and print the resulting CSV file to the console.

-.. note:: Previous to VOLTTRON 3.5 ``grab_bacnet_config.py`` took the device address as an argument instead of the device ID.

 In order to save the configuration to a file use the ``--out-file`` option to specify the output file name.